space-wizards/website-content/content/post/22-01-11-progress-report-30.md

 {{< newsection >}}

 ### Accents
-*Contributed by Pangogie*
+*Contributed by Pancake*

-After repeated outbreaks of talking killer monkeys aboard the station, Pangogie cracked down by implementing accents that filter chat for anyone playing as an animal.
+After repeated outbreaks of talking killer monkeys aboard the station, Pancake cracked down by implementing accents that filter chat for anyone playing as an animal.
 Hopefully, this will also cut down on reports by Atmos technicians of Ian telling them to light Atmos on fire.
 {{< imgw "images/post/pr_30/accents" >}}
 {{< newsection >}}